d4wae89d498/cedc/readme.md

 ## 🚀 Overview

-Welcome to the Extensible Syntax Framework! 🎉
+Welcome to an Extensible Syntax framework! 🎉

 Imagine a world where you can bend the syntax of C/C++ to your will—no limits, just pure creative freedom.
 That's what we're building here.
 This framework is designed to be an AST (Abstract Syntax Tree) preprocessor for C/C++ that empowers developers to create and use powerful syntax extensions.